VictoriaIleanaRodriguezMora/BackEndNode/readme.md

 > To don't use push, this time, I 've used the *Spread Operator*.
 And it has worked! _parsedFile = [...parsedFile, ObjectToInsert]_

 > I need, to have in variables, the file, and the parsed file, because if not, I cannot insert things in the Array.
 So, then I used the _SP_, to copy the things that the file has and add a new one.

+------ Si itnento usar 2 metdos save a la vez hay un error

+> deleteById ()
+> I have to write de file at the end.
+USE S*P*LICE
+> deleteById, NOW , Always remove one sooner than you should.
+Never delete the one that should